November 15, 2019 / Author: Colin Gibson

 For these reasons, installers tend to be quite comfortable and enjoy working in the colder months.

-The good news is that, not only is the above false, the opposite is true.
-Because people tend to believe Myth #3, winters tend to be slow for window and door installers.
+The good news is, not only is the above false, but the opposite is true.
+Because people tend to believe Myth 3, winters tend to be slow for window and door installers.
 This lack of work trickles down to window and door manufacturers.